ShahoFarivar/Python-Projects/README.md

 1.Bagels game

-2. tic-tac-toe game : with moderate AI
+2.tic-tac-toe game : with moderate AI

 3.cesar-code cryptoghraphy: with encryption and decryption.